LegendusMaximus/speedsmart-tools/README.md

 - [ ] If there are two networks that have been truncated to the same thing by SpeedSmart, we need to differentiate them (e.g. by IP address)

 ## Important Notice
-This program is not created or supported by SpeedSmart or VeeApps.
-It is just something fun I created that can do cool othings to my SpeedSmart table.
+This program is not created or supported by SpeedSmart or VeeApps in any way.
+It is just something fun I created that can do cool things to my SpeedSmart table.